Davy Crockett timeline from 1786 to 1836 and beyond

 Andrew Jackson is immediately appointed to lead a 2,500 strong West Tennessee army.
 President Madison offered John Sevier a command in the regular army, but he had turned it down.

 Polly Crockett begs her husband not to leave.
-But David Crockett is determined to volunteer his services as a soldier in the War of 1812.
+But Davy Crockett is determined to volunteer his services as a soldier in the War of 1812.
 He does his best to reason his case to his concerned wife.

 “[I] told her, that if every man would wait till his wife got willing for him to go to war, there would be no fighting done, until we would all be killed in our own houses.”